sudar/posts-by-tag/readme.txt

 You can also use shortcode or template function to display the posts.

 The Plugin caches the posts of each widget separately, and issues database queries only when needed.
 This will reduce the amount of database queries involved for each page load and will therefore be light on your server.
+If this clashes with other Plugins, you also have an option to disable it.

 ### Features